A Limp in the Woods (Day 85)

 The thing is, the path’s environs in Pennsylvania are lovely.
 Like the lumps, this was unexpected.
 There are flowers and streams and wildlife and views.
 All of it makes backpacking desirable.
 It seems where soles die, souls fly.
 I suspect if I were to call Pennsylvania home, I’d return, dare I say, to these hills often.
 But I’m glad I don’t call this state home.
 Those of us from the Sierra know prettier places, with smoother trails, where heaven and Earth--the mystical and the tangible--are hard to differentiate.
 Sierran spoiled sports.
 Why I ever felt the need to strike camp, I can’t say.

 Midway through this sun-drenched day we reached a mound of rocks the size of Goat’s backpack, roughly fifteen feet high.
 It was near a rock outcropping called The Pinnacle.
 It began years ago, presumably during the Stone Age, when some astute hikers decided to remove rocks from the route.
+Or from their teeth.
 They started the pile in hopes others would follow in their footsteps, eventually clearing Pennsylvania of rocks.
 It was a solid theory.
 But ultimately no one cared to carry rocks along the trail.
 The thirty feet before and after the mound was spotless.
 Everything on either side of that, not so much.

 We joked, as I’m sure scores of prior ATers had, that this was where trail maintainers stockpile rocks before sharpening them and placing ‘em back on the trail.
 A factory for the infliction of fury-upon-feet.
 Anyway, tradition told us we were to twirl or make a wish before adding a stone to the pile, much like you would at La Cruz de Ferro on the Camino De Santiago.
 Despite being stoned to death from the ground up, I had nothing to wish for.
 I was right where I wished I was.